 A DBP is valid when used as follows:

-- When properly displayed on the dash of the vehicle in conjunction with a valid and properly displayed University of Iowa faculty/staff ramp or surface reserved parking permit and only while conducting official university business in a UI parking facility.
-Approved employee parking permits to be used in conjunction with a DBP include the following parking permit types: Ramp Parking Permit or Surface A Parking Permit.
+- When properly displayed on the front dash, in conjunction with a valid and properly displayed University of Iowa faculty/staff ramp or surface reserved parking permit and only while conducting official University business in a UI parking facility.
+A list of permits not eligible to be used with DBP are listed on the back of the placard.

 - When used for no more than three consecutive hours for each entry.